naturepoems/naturepoems/quotes/Psychological Nature Poetry (20th century)/Mary Oliver/_posts/2024-12-30-Mary Oliver - The Journey.md

 The Journey

 One day you finally knew
-what you had to do, and began, though the voices around you kept shouting their bad advice — though the whole house decided to throw you out, even though you knew you had to be happy.
+what you had to do, and began,
-Now you will live in a place where trees rise like pillars into the sky, where the creek flows over smooth stones a place of laughter and light that fills your soul.
-You must listen,
-for even the moon
+though the voices around you
+kept shouting
+their bad advice—
+though the whole house
+began to tremble
+and you felt the old tug
+at your ankles.
+“Mend my life!”
+you said.
+There is nothing
+you can do.
+But you have to go.
+And you have to go
-dazzles beneath the dark,
+into the dark, alone.
-one more thing
+Into the wide, moving world
-you had to do,
+you went—
-and that was to love
-your own wild,
-wild life.
+you took your first step,
+and you didn’t look back.

 - Mary Oliver